Fees and Studentships

 - Part-time £4850 per year (only available via distance learning; due to UK Government visa regulations, students from outside the EU may not study part-time in the UK)

-Research degrees by Public Works have a non-refundable application fee of £500.
+PHD by Public Works have a non-refundable application fee of £500.
 This fee is discounted against the course fee upon entry to the course.
-The course fee for a Public Works research degree is the appropriate full-time fee.
+The course fee for a Public Works research degree is the appropriate full-time PHD fee.